LSZ reduction formula: In and out fields

 is the probability amplitude for a set of particles which were prepared with definite momenta {p} to interact and be measured later as a new set of particles with momenta {q}.

-The easy way (Note: A pedagogical derivation of the LSZ reduction formula can be found in Peskin and Schroeder, Section 7.2, also in Srednicki, Section I.5, in Weinberg, pp. 436–438, in Ticciati, section 10.5 (using $\varphi^\prime(f,t)$ to denote creation operators), or in lecture notes by Skaar, University of Oslo.) to build in and out states is to seek appropriate field operators that provide the right creation and annihilation operators.
+The way (Note: A pedagogical derivation of the LSZ reduction formula can be found in Peskin and Schroeder, Section 7.2, also in Srednicki, Section I.5, in Weinberg, pp. 436–438, in Ticciati, section 10.5 (using $\varphi^\prime(f,t)$ to denote creation operators), or in lecture notes by Skaar, University of Oslo.) to build in and out states is to seek appropriate field operators that provide the right creation and annihilation operators.
 These fields are called respectively in and out fields:

 Just to fix ideas, suppose we deal with a Klein–Gordon field that interacts in some way: